Block Paving Driveway Cost

 £175

-A brief insight of the job, labourers will likely need to remove your existing driveway, prepare the foundations, put matting down to stop weeds and then lay the block paving.
+As a brief insight into the job, labourers will likely need to remove your existing driveway, prepare the foundations, put matting down to stop weeds and then lay the block paving.

 Below are some estimated time frames for your paving specialist to remove your old driveway and install a new block paved driveway: